Align Your Knowledge and Skills to a More Fulfilling Career

 Program Features

-- Earn your Bachelor of Nursing degree from the Louise Herrington School of Nursing, ranked #25 for Most Innovative Schools
+- Earn your Bachelor of Nursing degree from the Louise Herrington School of Nursing, ranked #1 best accredited nursing school in TX

 - Complete the program and earn your ABSN in 1 year

-- Main coursework is online with one 2-week, on-campus visit followed by clinicals in the field
+- Main coursework is online with 2 on-campus visits, followed by clinicals in the field

 - Practicum requirement total: 720 hours

-- Courses are 15 weeks, with 2 admission intakes per year
+- Courses are 3-10 weeks in length, with 2 admission intakes per year

 - Students learn from nationally recognized faculty